What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?

 Amount Per Serving: Calories: 77Sugar: 20g

-When making blueberry syrup at home, it’s best to store it in a resealable jar for optimal storage.
+When making blueberry syrup at home, storing it in a resealable jar for optimal storage is best.

 It’ll last much longer in your fridge before going bad.
 I like to place it in the coldest place in the refrigerator to ensure it stays as cool as possible.

-Because lots of sugar is used, you can keep it well in the fridge for pretty long.
+Because lots of sugar is used, you can keep it in the fridge for a long time.
 I recommend sticking to a one-week maximum.

-If you’re not sure if you’ll finish a batch by then, you can also make a smaller batch to begin with.
+If you’re unsure if you’ll finish a batch by then, you can also make a smaller batch.

-Then, after you’ve almost finished that small batch, you can make some more, and you can keep this going until you’re out of blueberries.
+Then, after you’ve almost finished that small batch, you can make some more and keep this going until you’re out of blueberries.

 It’s a great way to ensure you’re using the freshest blueberry syrup, and it’ll also taste the best.